Gabon coach has no problem with controversial equaliser

 "I am the national coach and so I have to take responsibility but football is a game with rules."

+"Everyone was stood there watching and waiting for them to give the ball back - they didn't give it back and then goal," the Black Stars' goalscorer in Yaounde said.

+"It's very petty on their part and I am disappointed in them, but it's like that with some teams."

-The French coach pointed out that the Ghana players had been wasting time before the incident.
+French coach Neveu believes that Ghana deserve little sympathy, claiming they had been wasting time before the incident.

 "The Ghanaian players were starting to slow down and their action could be construed negatively but there is a referee who is there to manage the game.

-"Fifteen minutes earlier they kicked the ball out of play and you all saw that the goalkeeper took a really long time to restart play and so he got a yellow card.
+"Fifteen minutes earlier, they kicked the ball out of play and you all saw that the goalkeeper took a really long time to restart play and so he got a yellow card.

-"I am sure you will agree with me that we could all see they were playing for time.

-He added that he felt that Ghana should take some of the blame for his players deciding to ignore fair play etiquette.
+He added that he felt that the Black Stars, four-time African champions, should take some of the blame for his players deciding to ignore fair play etiquette.

-"There is a referee who applies the rules and (Ghana) were lacking in fair-play until they scored and were constantly interrupting play," he pointed out.
+"There is a referee who applies the rules and (Ghana) were lacking in fair play until they scored and were constantly interrupting play," he stated.

-"There is a referee who is there to blow the whistle if play needs to stop - the referee saw that the player was faking it, so you cant be making me responsible for not being fair-play, its not possible.
+"There is a referee there to blow the whistle if play needs to stop.
+The referee saw that the player was faking it, so you can't be making me responsible for not being fair-play - it's not possible.

 "It's too easy.
 Ghana needs to take some responsibility."